cronjevh/java-jenkins-techdemo/README.md

 - [Sample app](https://tomcat.apache.org/tomcat-8.5-doc/appdev/sample/) is expected to run unmodified.
 -

+## Loose ends

+1. I was trying for a f

 ## Optional Extras

 .. nobody asked for, but still fun to do ..

-1. Do a ngrok tunnel to make the app visible to the public Internet
-2. Output Snyk scan results in the reports output.
+1. Added Powershell Core to the Jenkins Docker image (I just prefer it for scripting)